montanaflynn/latency-header-benchmark/README.md

 # Latency Headers Benchmark

-Latency headers benchmark makes use of these response headers:
+Latency headers benchmark makes use of these HTTP headers from latency header enabled server responses:

 - `x-request-received` is set by the server with the timestamp of when the request was received
 - `x-response-sent` is set by the server with the timestamp of when the response was sent